KarimAbdellSalam/Movies-Mobile-Challenge/README.md

 5. **ui**: View classes along with their corresponding ViewModel.
 6. **utils**: Utility classes.

-#### copy and paste those lines to local.properties file in order to run the project.
+#### add the below lines to local.properties file in order to run the project correctly.
 #in our case the base url and api key for both developement and live versions are the same.
-#replace

 ```gradle
 #Release values: